What you needSee below.

 There are such a variety of accents that can be used in any type of scrapbooking project.
 One of my favourite accents is acrylic paint.
-Acrylic paint is wonderful, because it is acid-free, dries very quickly, it's water-based, and when used undiluted, has a great opacity so you don't need much to cover things up with (even mistakes).
 You really can use most water-based brands, but I love the kind that Making Memories offers.
 The colors are just wonderful!
 This type of paint can be used with dry brushes, foam stamps or foam brushes and sponges, and as a base or for decoration.
 There are so many possibilities and here I will describe a few for you:

-Instead of using ink for stamping, take a foam brush, dab into your favourite color of paint and brush a thin layer onto the stamp you want to use, press onto your layout http://www.memoriesartwork.com
+Instead of using ink for stamping, take a foam brush, dab into your favorite color of paint and brush a thin layer onto the stamp you want to use, press onto your layout.

 Article Source: http://EzineArticles.com/?expert=Jacqueline_M._Schimmel